AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 {% include _side_tab_amplicon.html %}

 [DADA2](https://benjjneb.github.io/dada2/index.html){:target="_blank"} is a relatively new processing workflow for recovering single-nucleotide resolved Amplicon Sequence Variants (ASVs) from amplicon data – if you're unfamiliar with ASVs, you can read more about ASVs vs OTUs in the [opening caveats](/amplicon/dada2_workflow_ex#opening-caveats) section that follows.
-Developed and maintained by [@bejcal](https://twitter.com/bejcal){:target="_blank"} et al., DADA2 leverages sequencing quality and abundance information to a greater extent than previously developed tools and generates an error model based on your actual data.
-It then uses this error model to do its best to infer the true biological sequences that generated your data.
-The original paper can be found [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4927377/){:target="_blank"}, and the DADA2 R package site is [here](https://benjjneb.github.io/dada2/index.html){:target="_blank"}.
+Developed and maintained by [@bejcal](https://twitter.com/bejcal){:target="_blank"} et al., DADA2 leverages sequencing quality and abundance information to a greater extent than previously developed tools.
+It generates an error model based on your actual data, and then uses this error model to do its best to infer the original, true biological sequences that generated your data.
+The paper can be found [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4927377/){:target="_blank"}, and the DADA2 R package can be found here [here](https://benjjneb.github.io/dada2/index.html){:target="_blank"}.
 The DADA2 team already has a great tutorial available [here](https://benjjneb.github.io/dada2/tutorial.html){:target="_blank"}, and I learned my way around DADA2 by following that and reading through the [manual](https://www.bioconductor.org/packages/3.3/bioc/manuals/dada2/man/dada2.pdf){:target="_blank"}.
-And while the overall workflow presented here is the same, I've added 3 main things: 1) example code for how to generate the standard output files of amplicon processing from the final R objects that DADA2 creates (i.e. a fasta of ASVs, a count table, and a taxonomy table); 2) a [section](/amplicon/dada2_workflow_ex#16s-and-18s-mixed-together) for people working with 16S and 18S sequences mixed together; and 3) heavier annotation in the style of this site hopefully helpful for newcomers to bioinformatics of course 🙂
+While the overall workflow presented here is the same, I've added 3 main things: 1) example code for how to generate the standard output files of amplicon processing from the final R objects that DADA2 creates (i.e. a fasta of ASVs, a count table, and a taxonomy table); 2) a [section](/amplicon/dada2_workflow_ex#16s-and-18s-mixed-together) for people working with 16S and 18S sequences mixed together; and 3) in the style/purpose of this site, heavier annotation in many places to hopefully be helpful for newcomers to bioinformatics of course 🙂
 <br>
 <br>